crcastle/heroku-sample-app-nodejs/README.md

 app.listen(port, () => console.log(`Example app listening on port ${port}!`))
 ```

+> If you have only a light familiarity with JavaScript, you may notice some strange JavaScript syntax.
+This code uses two relatively new JavaScript features: [arrow functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions) and [template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals).
+If you want, you can read more about them in this [simplified overview](https://github.com/lukehoban/es6features#readme) of all the new features in ECMAScript 6 -- almost all of which have been [included in node.js since version 6.12.3](http://node.green/#ES2015).

 That's our entire app done!
 All we have to do now is run it so we can see it in a web browser.
 Before we worry about how to run it though, let's go over what each line is doing here.

 #### Line 1